JessicaNovo/react-leaflet-users-app/README.md

 The maps displayed on this app were created using leaflet (http://leafletjs.com/).
 The marker icon was providded by Icons8 (https://icons8.com/icon/124191/marker).

-You can fin React commands bellow:
+You can find React commands bellow:

 ## Available Scripts